MichaelMMacLeod/kakoi/documentation/README.md

 ## building documentation ##

-If you want your browser to automatically reload the current tab upon documentation source file change, copy `config.mk.template` and customize BROWSER-* related variables to your liking.
+If you want your browser to automatically reload the current tab upon documentation source file change, copy `config.mk.template` to `config.mk` and customize BROWSER-* related variables to your liking in the new file.

 - Compile documentation and open files in a web browser, reload on changes